RoMcGill/coding-game/README.md

 ------

 -----
-## Features Still to be Added change these.
+## Features Still to be Added.
 2. score board/local storage of score and email score to user
 ------
-## Testing change this
+## Testing

  The site is written with HTML, CSS and Java Script my testing will be focused on accessibility, functionality and the visual asthetic/.
  1. #### Accessability/responsiveness
- To test the accessibility of my site I carried out some manual testing using google dev tools, amiresponsive and different devices and screen sizes. my main objective was to ensure that my game was fully playable on all devices but paying more atention to devices with bigger screen sizes as these devices are primarly used with a keyboard which is highly advised when playing the game as the thumb typing on a phone or smaller device will leave the user at a big disadvantage.
-As I did not use media queries I could not test how my site reacts at exact screen sizes I had to manualy check them all by using chromes dev tools.(I used vh and vw units of measurement to achive responsivness on this site)
+ To test the accessibility of my site I carried out some manual testing using google dev tools, amiresponsive and different devices and screen sizes. my main objective was to ensure that my game was fully playable on all devices but paying more atention to devices with bigger screen sizes as these devices are primarly used with a keyboard which is highly advised when playing the game as thumb typing on a phone or smaller device will leave the user at a big disadvantage.I also manualy checked all sizes by using chromes dev tools.(I used vh and vw units of measurement to achive responsivness on this site)
  2. #### Functionality
  - To test the functionality of the site I used a combination of manual testing and markup validators.
 Using the W3C markup validator and the w3cssvalidator the site had no errors or warnings.
  ![markup validator]()